END USER LICENSE AGREEMENT

 9.1 Your representations, warranties, and covenants.
 You represent and warrant that (1) you will not infringe any existing copyright, trademark, patent, trade secret, intellectual property or other proprietary right of Legwork, (2) you will not breach any duty toward or rights of any patient including, without limitation, obligations regarding consumer protection, confidentiality or rights of publicity or privacy, and have not otherwise resulted in or are not likely to result in any consumer fraud, tort, breach of contract, injury, damage or harm of any kind to any patient; (3) you will not send anything to patients that is false, deceptive or misleading; and (4) will remain free of viruses, Trojan horses, trap doors, back doors, Easter eggs, worms, time bombs, cancelbots, “spyware” and other computer programming routines or protocols that may potentially damage, interfere with, intercept, misappropriate or expropriate any Service, hardware, software, equipment system, data or personal information of Legwork or any patient.

-You also represent, warrant and covenant that: (5) you have the power and authority to enter into and perform your obligations under the Agreements; (6) you shall not be in violation of any obligation, contract or agreement or laws by entering into the Agreements, by performing your obligations hereunder or by authorizing and permitting Legwork to perform the services rendered hereunder; (7) you shall comply with all of the terms and conditions of the Agreements, as amended from time to time; (8) all information provided by you to Legwork is truthful, accurate and complete in all material respects; (9) Legwork is hereby authorized by you to perform all the services described hereunder with respect to you; and (10) you shall maintain insurance with respect to these services and shall name Legwork as an additional insured under such insurance policy.
+You also represent, warrant and covenant that: (5) you have the power and authority to enter into and perform your obligations under the Agreements; (6) you shall not be in violation of any obligation, contract or agreement or laws by entering into the Agreements, by performing your obligations hereunder or by authorizing and permitting Legwork to perform the services rendered hereunder; (7) you shall comply with all of the terms and conditions of the Agreements, as amended from time to time; (8) all information provided by you to Legwork is truthful, accurate and complete in all material respects; (9) Legwork is hereby authorized by you to perform all the services described hereunder with respect to you.

 9.2 Legwork’s representations, warranties, and covenants.
 Legwork represents and warrants as follows: (1) it is duly authorized by all necessary corporate action to execute, deliver and perform its obligations under this Agreement; (2) it has all necessary certificates and approvals to operate and provide you the Service and perform its obligations under this Agreement; (3) it is and will remain in compliance with and not violate any laws; (4) it does not and will not infringe any existing copyright, trademark, patent, trade secret, intellectual property or other proprietary right of any third party; and (5) it will use best efforts to ensure that the Service will remain free of viruses, Trojan horses, trap doors, back doors, Easter eggs, worms, time bombs, cancelbots, “spyware” and other computer programming routines or protocols that may potentially damage, interfere with, intercept, misappropriate or expropriate any of your hardware, software, equipment system, data or personal information.